ReactTraining/classic-react-workshop/README.md

-## Welcome to React.js Training!
+## Welcome to React Training!

-This repo contains the course material for [React.js Training](https://reactjs-training.com/).
-Before attending the training, make sure you can run this repository.
+This repo contains the course material for [React Training](https://reactjs-training.com/).
+Before attending the training, please make sure you can run this repository.

-First, install [git](http://git-scm.com/downloads) and [node.js](https://nodejs.org/).
+First, install [git](http://git-scm.com/downloads) and [node](https://nodejs.org/).
 Then:

 ```sh
 $ git clone https://github.com/ReactJSTraining/react-subjects.git